Sinai insurgency: 2022

-In August 2022, videos and photographs were circulated over social media, showing how the army-affiliated militias executed three shackled or wounded men in custody.
-The executions were extrajudicial.
-Human Rights Watch called for the Egyptian authorities to immediately open a “transparent and impartial investigation” into the violations.

-In November 18, dozens of IS fighters clashed with the Egyptian army on a government building in Al-Ismailia, in which resulted in killing and wounding 6 members of the Egyptian army and an airstrike on IS fighters.
+On 18 November, dozens of IS fighters clashed with the Egyptian army on a government building in Al-Ismailia, which resulted in the killing and wounding of 6 members of the Egyptian army and an airstrike on IS fighters.

-In December 1, IS soldiers killed and wounded 6 members of the Egyptian police in Al-Ismailia governorate.
+On 1 December, IS soldiers killed and wounded 6 members of the Egyptian police in Al-Ismailia governorate.

-In December 31, two gunmen killed and wounded 15 members of the Egyptian police in Al-Ismailia governorate.
+On 31 December, two gunmen killed and wounded 15 members of the Egyptian police in Al-Ismailia governorate.

 2023

-On 25 January 2023, Egyptian President Abdel-Fattah Al-Sisi announced the end of the terrorism in the area of North Sinai governorate.
+On 25 January 2023, Egyptian president Abdel-Fattah Al-Sisi claimed the end of terrorism in the North Sinai governorate.

+Aftermath (2023–present)

-On 29 January 2023 three children were killed in an explosion of a leftover mine.
+On 29 January 2023, three children were killed by the explosion of a leftover mine.

-On 27 February 2023, unknown gunmen attacked, killed and wounded 3 members of the Egyptian army in South Sinai.
+On 27 February 2023, unknown gunmen attacked, killed, and wounded three members of the Egyptian army in South Sinai.

+On 2 June 2023, a soldier of the Egyptian Central Security Forces crossed over the Egypt–Israel border into Israeli territory, shooting three Israeli soldiers dead and injuring two others, before he was killed in a shootout with the IDF.

+On 30 July, one Egyptian police colonel and two police officers were killed in North Sinai.

+On 31 July, at least four police officers were killed and 22 injured in clashes inside the police compound in Arish.

+On 17 September, seven Egyptian army soldiers, including two majors and a lieutenant colonel, were killed in an IED explosion in Northern Sinai.

+On 16 January 2024, around twenty Egyptian armed men stormed into Israel and started clashing with IDF soldiers.
+According to the Egyptian army, it was an attempt to smuggle drugs, and they foiled it.
+The IDF said that one IDF soldier was injured.

 Areas of insurgency

 According to Reuters, as of 2013, Ansar Bait al-Maqdis was in control of about a third of the villages in Sinai.
-Now, daily clashes with militants in North Sinai are reported by the army.
+Daily clashes with militants in North Sinai were reported by the army in 2015.
 The insurgency has not spread to south Sinai, where there are tourist hubs.
 In the northeastern part of the peninsula, checkpoints have often been established by militants as the army lack the power to stop them.
 The militants have captured and assassinated policemen there.